 Why is this a model answer?

 This is a model answer because it clearly identifies relevant reasons why the micrometre gives more consistent measurements and applies them directly to the measurement of the shaft diameter.
 It also explains why the ratchet mechanism improves consistency.
-The answer is applied and gives clear explanation rather than simply listing features of the instrument.
+The answer is applied and gives a clear explanation rather than simply listing features of the instrument.

 Model answer – development required